 Difference between standard teeth cleaning and deep teeth cleaning!

-But do you know that most of the plaques are found near the gum line, where almost the majority miss out while brushing the teeth?
-The plaque located near the gum line hardens to tartar cleaned by the dental professionals while performing regular teeth cleaning.
+But did you know that most of the plaques are found near the gum line, where almost the majority miss out while brushing their teeth?
+The plaque located near the gum line hardens to tartar cleaned by dental professionals while performing regular teeth cleaning.

 The second part includes the root planning process where the smoothing and cleaning of teeth' roots are performed that allows the gums to reattach to teeth and reduces the pocket's size.